Skip to main content

 Usage in Persona

-Profile data can be used directly in the employee’s instructions — via profile variables in the Persona.
+Profile data can be used directly in the employee’s instructions — via profile variables in the Persona section.
 For example, if the client’s name is known, the employee can address them personally during the conversation.
 This enables truly personalized communication: taking preferences into account, adapting the conversation style, and offering relevant solutions based on collected data.

 FAQ